Quayside, NR25 7NF

 North Norfolk District Council (NNDC) has fitted RADAR locks to all of its adapted public toilets.
 RADAR is a National Key Scheme, which was set up by the Royal Association for Disability and Rehabilitation to give disabled people and their carers independent access to locked, adapted public toilets.

-Disabled members of the public and/or their carers may buy a key for £3.50 from NNDC’s offices in Holt Road, Cromer or from the Tourist Information Centres in Cromer, Holt, Sheringham and Wells-next-the-Sea.
+Disabled members of the public and/or their carers may buy a key from outlets such as Boots or Argos at a cost of approximately £5.00.
 RADAR keys give 24-hour-a-day access, not only to North Norfolk’s public toilets, but also to some 4000 locked public toilets elsewhere in the country.